String Trimmer — Excessive Smoke

 2-stroke engines like your trimmer normally produce a light haze of exhaust smoke, since oil is mixed directly into the fuel and some of it burns off.
 This tree is for smoke that's clearly heavier or thicker than normal, not the everyday light haze.

-Use the interactive tool above for a personalized, step-by-step diagnosis — it asks one question at a time and takes you straight to the fix that matches your answers.
-Everything it can tell you is also written out below, in full, if you'd rather read through every possible cause first.
+The interactive tool above walks you through one question at a time and takes you straight to the fix that matches your answers — that's the fastest way to diagnose your specific situation.
+Everything it can tell you is written out below too, in full, in case you'd rather read through every possible cause up front.

 Safety notes